henriquekrah1/Senior-Project/README.md

 		pip install -r requirements.txt

-7. Run the Flask application:
+7. Run the application:

-  		python app.py
+  		python image_classifier_app.py

-8. Go back to the main folder ("Software-Engineering-project-main") and open the file named 'homepage.html' with your browser
+8. Click the upload button (logo), and select whichever image you wish to analyze

+IMPORTANT NOTE: the application works only with common images formats such as .JPEG or .PNG